 - ½ cup beer any kind (I used Coors light)

-- 1 cup fave BBQ sauce *I use President's Choice gourmet
+- 1 cup fave BBQ sauce *I use President's Choice Gourmet or my Homemade BBQ Sauce

-- 1 tbsp liquid smoke * mesquite flavor
+- 1 tablespoon liquid smoke * mesquite flavor

-- 3 tbsp seasoning salt I use Hy's
+- 3 tablespoon seasoning salt I use Hy's

 Mesquite Wood Chips Packet